tdwg/mids/source/md/information-elements-header.md

 This document contains a list of attributes of each MIDS Information Element, including a documentation name, a specified URI, a recommended English label for user interfaces, a definition, and some ancillary notes.

 **Contributors**
-: Elspeth Haston, Cat Chapman + names to be added.
+: Elspeth Haston (https://orcid.org/0000-0001-9144-2848) (Royal Botanic Garden Edinburgh, UK), Cat Chapman (https://orcid.org/0000-0002-0681-2515) (Northern Arizona University & iDigBio, USA), Alex Hardisty (Cardiff University), Wouter Addink (Naturalis, NL), Mathias Dillen (https://orcid.org/0000-0002-3973-1252) (Meise Botanic Garden, BE), (Quentin Groom (Meise Botanic Garden, BE), (Falko Glöckler (Museum für Naturkunde Berlin, DE), Deborah Paul (iDigBio, USA), Mareike Petersen (Museum für Naturkunde Berlin, DE), Hannu Saarenmaa (Bioshare Digitization, FI), (Anton Güntsch - Botanic Garden and Botanical Museum Berlin, DE), Ben Norton, Anke Penzlin (https://orcid.org/0000-0003-2183-893X) (Senckenberg – Leibniz Institution for Biodiversity and Earth System Research) , Claus Weiland (https://orcid.org/0000-0003-0351-6523) (Senckenberg – Leibniz Institution for Biodiversity and Earth System Research), Eirik Rindal (https://orcid.org/0000-0003-1568-6386) (Natural History Museum, University of Oslo), Dagmar Triebel (https://orcid.org/0000-0003-1980-3148) (Bavarian Natural History Collections), Rachel Walcott (https://orcid.org/0000-0002-0488-6393) (National Museums Scotland), Donat Agosti (https://orcid.org/0000-0001-9286-1200) (Plazi), Felipe Simoes (https://orcid.org/0000-0002-1218-2839) (Plazi), Josh Humphries (https://orcid.org/0000-0001-5493-9804) Natural History Museum, London.
 Alex Hardisty created the foundation for this work.

 **Creator**
 : TDWG MIDS Task Group

 **Bibliographic citation**
 : MIDS Task Group.
-2024.
+2025.
 MIDS List of Information Elements.
 Biodiversity Information Standards (TDWG).
 DRAFT

 ## 1 Introduction

+This document contains information elements that are part of the most recent version of the Minimum Information about a Digital Specimen specification.

 ### 1.1 Status of the content of this document
 DRAFT
+In Section 5, the Element Name, Element URI, Definition, Required are normative.
+The status of the SKOS mappings are to be decided.
+Labels and the values of all other properties (such as Usage, Recommendations and Examples) are non-normative.

 ### 1.2 RFC 2119 key words
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).